phish108/PowerTLA/README.md

 PowerTLA
 ========

-PowerTLA aims to be a reference implementation for the ADL Training and Learning Architecture for mobile and web-based learning.
+PowerTLA aims to be a reference implementation for the ADL Training and Learning Architecture (TLA) for mobile and web-based learning.
 It offers a light weight integration layer for Learning Management Systems (or other HR management frameworks) that allows the use of the new functions in online courses on existing platforms.